AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

        ![](../images/lab07-image21.png)

-1. Why This Step Matters - Splitting data ensures the model is tested on unseen examples, just like a final exam tests what you've really learned—not just what you memorized.
+      >**Note**: **Why This Step Matters** - Splitting data ensures the model is tested on unseen examples, just like a final exam tests what you've really learned—not just what you memorized.
 A 70/30 split is a common practice in machine learning to keep both the training and testing sets balanced and informative.

-   - Add the Two-Class Decision Forest Model

-      **Goal:** You will add the Two-Class Decision Forest component to your pipeline.
+      >**Note**: Add the Two-Class Decision Forest Model: You will add the Two-Class Decision Forest component to your pipeline.
 This model will be trained to predict whether a shipment will be delayed or on time based on historical shipping data.

 1. In the Component tab, search for **Two-Class Decision Forest**.
 Drag the component into your canvas, placing it below the **Split Data** component.
 Find the result titled: Two-Class Decision Forest Description: **“Creates a two-class classification model using the decision forest algorithm…”**